-KneeFix reminds users when and how to take care of their knee pain, allowing them to discover new exercises and health regimens, while also providing note taking space for doctors and physical therapists along the way.
+KneeFix reminds users when and how to take care of their knee pain, allowing for discovery of new exercises and health regimens, while also providing room to take notes for doctors and physical therapists along the recovery process.

 Research within the health care industry has shown that knee injuries are both common and costly.
 From 1999-2008, 6.6 million knee injuries were seen in U.S. emergency rooms.
 Of those injuries, 150,000 ACL injuries are seen every year.
 Further, every year $500 Million of U.S. health-care costs are spent on knee injuries.